Cam Little had Bills' Sean McDermott making WNY jokes after thrilling playoff win

 The Bills ran out Matt Prater as their kicker just after he left Week 18 with a quad injury.
 The 41-year-old was perfect, helping secure the win.
 Without a kicker, they blew out the Jets in the final game of the season.
 Now, the Bills have a proven veteran heading into the Divisional Round.

 McDermott's Bills will be on the road again in the Divisional Round.
-If the Patriots win on Sunday night, they will head to New England.
+If the Patriots win on Sunday night, they will head to Denver to play the Broncos.
 If the Chargers win, they will have to wait until Monday night to find out the opponent.